FOGProject/fog-docs/docs/getting_started/fog_user_guide.md

     a centralized server
 -   Hosts will be imaged from their location setup, rather than trying to pull from a random node/server across, potentially, WAN links
--   Same works for \"Tftp\" in that it will direct the host to get it\'s kernel and init from it\'s related location
+-   Same works for \"Tftp\" in that it will direct the host to get it's kernel and init from it's related location
--   Can also be used to direct the host to download it\'s snapins from the relevant location
+-   Can also be used to direct the host to download it's snapins from the relevant location

 ### Access Control Plugin